The rank of sparse random matrices

 \section{Overview}

 We survey the proof of \Thm~\ref{thm:rank} and subsequently compare these techniques with those employed in prior work.
 The main contribution of the paper is the `$\geq$'-part of \eqref{eqthm:rank}, i.e., the lower bound on the rank.
 We prove this lower bound via a technique inspired by the physicists' cavity method.
 The scaffolding of the proof is provided by a coupling argument reminiscent of a proof strategy known in mathematical physics jargon under the name `Aizenman-Sims-Starr scheme'~\cite{Aizenman} or `cavity ansatz'~\cite{MM}: \begin{quote} To calculate the mean of a random variable $X_n$ on a random system of size $n$ in the limit $n\to\infty$, calculate the difference $\Erw[X_{n+1}]-\Erw[X_n]$ upon going to a system of size $n+1$.
 Perform this calculation by coupling the systems of sizes $n$ and $n+1$ such that the latter results from the former by adding only a bounded number of elements. \end{quote} We will apply this approach to $X_n=\nul\vA_n$.
-The coupling will be such that $X_{n+1}$ is the rank of a random matrix obtained from $\vA_n$ obtained by adding a few rows and columns.
+The coupling will be such that $X_{n+1}$ is the nullity of a random matrix obtained from $\vA_n$ obtained by adding a few rows and columns.
 Thus, we need to calculate the ensuing change in nullity upon adding to a matrix several rows/columns whose number is random and bounded in expectation.